GraphRAG Guide

 "latest"Resolves to the latest indexed version

-"all"Cross-version query that searches across all 27 versions
+"all"Cross-version query that searches across all indexed versions (Pro only)

 # Get AActor's API in UE 5.4